realworldocaml/book/en/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We had to add the `rec` keyword in the definition of `sum` to allow
-for `sum` to refer to itself.
+`sum` to refer to itself.
 We can introduce more complicated list
 patterns as well.
 Here's a function for destuttering a list, _i.e._,
 for removing sequential duplicates.